Learning to Learn Words from Visual Scenes: Experiments

+We compare to established, state-of-the-art models in vision and language, as well as to ablated versions of our approach.

-\textbf{BERT} is a large language model trained on more than $3,000$M words and recently obtained state-of-the-art performance across several natural language processing tasks \cite{bert}.
-We consider two variants: firstly, we download the pre-trained model and fine-tune it on our training set.
-Secondly, we also train BERT from scratch on our data.
-We use BERT as strong language-only baseline.
+\textbf{BERT} is a language model that recently obtained state-of-the-art performance across several natural language processing tasks \cite{bert}.
+We consider two variants.
+Firstly, we download the pre-trained model, which is trained on three billion words, then fine-tune it on our training set.
+Secondly, we train BERT from scratch on our data.
+We use BERT as a strong language-only baseline.

-\textbf{BERT with Vision} refers to the family of visually grounded language models \cite{Li2019UnicoderVLAU,Alberti2019a,Sun2019a,Zhou2019,Li2019b,Su2019a,nangia2019human,Chen2019}, which add visual pre-training to BERT.
+\textbf{BERT+Vision} refers to the family of visually grounded language models \cite{Li2019UnicoderVLAU,Alberti2019a,Sun2019a,Zhou2019,Li2019b,Su2019a,nangia2019human,Chen2019}, which adds visual pre-training to BERT.
 We experimented with several of them on our tasks, and we report the one that performs the best \cite{Chen2019}.
 Same as our model, this baseline does not use language pretraining.